 - 1/2 cup white sugar

-- 1 teaspoon Ground Lemon Myrtle (or 2 tsp if you prefer stronger flavour)
+- 1 teaspoon Ground Lemon Myrtle (or 2 teaspoon if you prefer a stronger flavor)

 - 220 g unsalted butter softened